fenoy/MonaLisa/README.md

 # MonaLisa
-Generating Mona Lisa pictures with polygons using genetic algorithms.
+Generating Mona Lisa pictures with polygons using Genetic Algorithm implementation with Python.

 Original idea from [this blog](https://rogerjohansson.blog/2008/12/07/genetic-programming-evolution-of-mona-lisa/).